Table Of Contents

 This happens when an asset has reached the end of its useful life and can no longer be used.
 The asset may be scrapped, sold for parts, or donated if it still has minor value.
 It's a planned and expected form of disposal.

-2. Broken machinery scrapped after years of use
+2) Broken machinery is scrapped after years of use

 Unforeseen Disposal